Onelinerhub/onelinerhub/python-pandas/how-to-replace-values-in-data-frame.md

-# How to replace values in data frame
+# How to replace values in dataframe

 ```python
 import pandas as pd